 Trisha Kaplan, Trail Development Manager, Western & Northern Canada

-Alaska Highway — a historically significant route that was built during World War II to connect the United States to Alaska through Canada — is a beautiful section of roadway with decreasing traffic as you move north.
+The Alaska Highway is a historically significant route and popular cycling adventure that was built during World War II to connect the United States to Alaska through Canada.
+It’s a beautiful section of roadway with decreasing traffic as you move north.

 The Dempster Highway winds its way through the Ogilvie Mountains and Tombstone Territorial Park in Yukon – spectacular!